π Title

 Proof & Signals

-- Keyword trends show significant interest in space safety technologies.
+- Keyword trends indicate rising interest in space safety.

 π§© The Market Gap